Chapter 2: Intermediate Python#

 print(data)

 The code above goes through every file on the computer desktop, and if the file name ends in “csv”, Python imports and prints the contents.
 Checking the file extension is an important step even if you have a folder that you believe only contains CSV files.
 This is because folders on many computers contain invisible files for use by the computer operating system.
 The user usually cannot see them, but Python can and will generate an error if it tries to open it as a CSV file.
-Checking the file extension ensures that Python only tries to open the CSV files.
+Checking the file extension ensures that Python only tries to open the actual CSV files.
+See section 12.2.5 for an example of this.

 import itertools